 Cocomelon is an animated kids program that seemingly came out of nowhere to become the most viewed channel on YouTube in the United States.
 Here is how a Netflix nursery rhyme show might soon pass Felix ‘PewDiePie’ Kjellberg and T-Series in subscribers.

 During his June 1, 2020 upload, YouTube’s biggest individual content creator PewDiePie was stunned after learning about Cocomelon, a channel that could soon pass him and T-Series in subscribers.
 The Swede was blown away by their meteoric numbers.

 “They manage to get more views in 10 videos than the population of the Earth,” he exclaimed.
 The program actually launched in 2006, and only recently found success.
 Here is how a kids’ show could soon be the top creator on the Google-owned platform.

 What is Cocomelon?

-The numbers for the childrens' program is astonishing.
-According to third-party tracking site Social Blade, Cocomelon went from 46 million subscribers in May 2019, to 84 million at the beginning of June 2020.
-Their views were no doubt helped by streaming giant Netflix, who acquired their show in 2020.
+The numbers for the children’s program are astonishing.
+According to third-party tracking site Social Blade, Cocomelon went from 60 million subscribers in September 2019, to 96.9 million at the end of October 2020.
+Their views were no doubt helped by streaming giant Netflix, who acquired the show in 2020.

-To put all this into perspective, YouTuber 'Gabriel Lenny #1' created a video which showcases Cocomelon's growth in comparison to PewDiePie's.
+To put all this into perspective, YouTuber ‘Gabriel Lenny #1′ created a video that showcases Cocomelon’s growth in comparison to PewDiePie’s.
 Despite launching his channel four years later, the Swede quickly outpaced them in 2010 as his career took off.
-However in 2019, the kids' program started to finally began to outperform him from month to month.
+However, in 2019, the kids’ program started to finally began to outperform him from month to month.

 (Topic starts at 0:44.)